 Calling All Seagate Technology Holdings plc (STX) Investors: Contact Bronstein, Gewirtz & Grossman, LLC To Claim Your Losses

-/EIN News/ -- NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Seagate Technology Holdings plc (“Seagate” or the “Company”) (NASDAQ: STX) and certain of its officers.
+NEW YORK, July 31, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Seagate Technology Holdings plc (“Seagate” or the “Company”) (NASDAQ: STX) and certain of its officers.

 Class Definition: